SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 ![x -screenshot][img1]

-Run the SuperOffice.CustomerService.exe to install the software on the server, the default location is *c:\superoffice*.
+Run the SuperOffice.CustomerService.exe file to install the software on the server, the default location is *c:\superoffice*.

 ![x -screenshot][img2]